What is a Surety Bond?

 - #1- Court Surety Bond – This type of bond used to provides safety from loss which can occur in case of court proceedings.
 These bonds are required before a court proceeding.

 - #2 – Fidelity Surety Bond – This type of bond is taken by the companies for protection from employee theft and from dishonest actions.
 These bonds are part of business risk management.

 - #3 – Commercial Surety Bond – These types of bonds are used in favor of the General Public.
 These bonds are compulsory in some specific sectors by Government Agencies.
 For example, the liquor industry or any businesses with a license.

 - #4 – Contract Surety Bond – This type of bond ensures that a construction contract will be fulfilled according to terms & conditions.
-On a single contract, always two surety bonds are issued one is to ensure the performance and other is to ensure the payment.
+On a single contract, always two surety bonds are issued one is to ensure the performance and the other is to ensure the payment.

-- Provides protection from unwarranted claims.
+- It provides protection from unwarranted claims.

 - Maintain the confidentiality of all activities.

 - Provide protection in case of any dispute.